Esri/air-c2-cop-python/README.md

 2. Open the AirspaceManagementTools.tbx in the above tools folder
 3. Double click the ProcessACO script
 4. Specify parameters:
-    *Source File: the source ACO file to be processed (found in files folder)
+    +Source File: the source ACO file to be processed (found in files folder)
-    *Target Workspace: the target workspace containing the feature classes to write the ACO to
+    +Target Workspace: the target workspace containing the feature classes to write the ACO to
-    *Log Level: (Optional) - select DEBUG for extended diagnostics
+    +Log Level: (Optional) - select DEBUG for extended diagnostics

 To process an ATO follow the same steps as above but select the ProcessATO tool.